tomhiggins/anyfesto/README.md

 * SSH Server

 * **The Anyfesto option**
-  * ceates your own local network others can connect to via wifi
+  * creates your own local network others can connect to via wifi
   * uses a Captive Portal to direct uses web requests to your main web page
-  * not being connected to the Internet folks are not exosed to many issues found on it
+  * not being connected to the Internet folks are not exposed to many issues found on it

 * **The Localfesto option**
   * attaches to an existing network